 - An updated framework document focused on key recommendations for APA and the field on building equity skills

 - The policy guide document, which will include specific, actionable policy guidance for planning for equity

 In September, the framework document will be distributed for comment, followed by its presentation and discussion in the Delegate Assembly at the APA Policy and Advocacy Conference, held September 23–25 in Washington, D.C.

 We also anticipate sharing a draft of the full Policy Guide this fall and opening a comment period for members, an external review group, and the public.
 A final version of the policy guide will be presented for discussion and approval at NPC19's Delegate Assembly in San Francisco.

 In the meantime, APA members can pose questions, continue to share feedback, and sign up to receive updates about the Planning for Equity policy guide by sending an email to firstname.lastname@example.org.
-You can also visit and bookmark the policy guide website here.

 We took a giant step towards building our Planning for Equity policy guide at the 2018 National Planning Conference in New Orleans!
 Thank you to everyone who joined the conversation — your questions, struggles, and stories are actively informing this iterative process.